 Given that there is a wealth of options available to new investors, it is essential to consolidate all these possibilities so those who need this information can easily access it.

-The hope is that people will eventually have the knowledge and confidence to begin their investing journey, as it will likely be the best chance that people can make in their lives.
+The hope is that people will eventually have the knowledge and confidence to begin their investing journey, as it will likely be the best chance people can have in their lives.

 Before getting started, people should never forget that investing is for the long term, and they should squash any expectations of becoming wealthy quickly.